8 Facts You May Not Know about Growing Cordyceps

 Growing Cordyceps the Mushroom Revival Way

 Once upon a time, not really all that long ago, growing Cordyceps wasn’t possible.
-In fact, Cordyceps militaris has only been cultivated commercially since the 1980s and didn't make it's way to the US until late 2015!
+In fact, Cordyceps militaris has only been cultivated commercially since the 1980s and wasn't commercially cultivated in the US until 2018 (although first cultivated in the US in 1895 at Cornell University)!
 Even now, these mushrooms can be tricky to grow.
 (Not surprising when you consider Cordyceps’ origins.)
 Cordyceps is a super picky eater in the wild, preferring to feast only upon the caterpillars of ghost moths in the foothills of the Himalayas.
 What a diva!

 Thankfully, the bright orange Cordyceps militaris is less finicky than Ophiocordyceps sinensis, the most revered (and selective) wild Cordyceps species.
 While growing Cordyceps requires a lot of know-how and a little finesse, the species we use is both comparable to the wild version and much more accessible.
 And, if you’re vegan, you’ll be happy to know that nary a ghost moth is lost when we grow Cordyceps militaris!

 You can read all about our foray into mushroom farming in this blog post about Cordyceps militaris production.
 Here are a few facts about growing Cordyceps that may be new to you.

 - We go big.
 Over the years, Mushroom Revival built not only the biggest but also the first and only Certified Organic Cordyceps militaris fruiting body farm in the Americas.
 We’re really proud of that milestone — and all the learning and shared wisdom it took for us to reach it.